Stop Building the Wrong Thing

 - ✔ Implementation outline

-- ✔ Technical architecture
+- ✔ MVP architecture and data model

-- ✔ Implementation roadmap
+- ✔ Phased delivery roadmap

 Ongoing Backlog Support

-- ✔ New feature breakdown
+- ✔ New feature breakdowns each month

-- ✔ Backlog refinement
+- ✔ Backlog refinement and reprioritisation

-- ✔ AI-ready stories
+- ✔ AI-ready stories as your product evolves

 Pricing is shown in USD.
+Discovery Session fee is credited toward the MVP Story Pack.

 Need Help Structuring Your Product?